raygun101/MarkupKit/README.md

 * `selectedBackgroundView` - sets the cell's selected background view
 * `multipleSelectionBackgroundView` - sets the cell's multiple selection background view

-See _LMTableView.h_ and _LMTableViewCell.h_ for more information.
+See [LMTableView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMTableView.h) and [LMTableViewCell.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMTableViewCell.h) for more information.

 ## LMTableViewController
 `LMTableViewController` is a subclass of `UITableViewController` that simplifies management of an `LMTableView` instance.
-By default, it delegates data source and delegate operations to the table view.
+By default, it delegates data source and delegate operations to the table view itself.
 Subclasses can override the default implementations to provide custom table view content or respond to table view events such as row selection and edit requests.

 For example, the following markup declares a table view containing two sections.
 The first contains static content defined in markup.
 The second presents dynamic content provided by the controller: